 These rules block the crawling of pages and directories that are marked with a disallow rule.
 If you want to test whether certain URLs of your website are blocked by the robots.txt, you can check this for example within the Google Search Console.
 You can find Google's robots.txt tester at the following URL.

-This can be achieved by extending the .htaccess file in the public folder: Add to the beginning of ~/public/.htaccess: RewriteRule ^robots\.txt$ robots/%{HTTP_HOST}.txt [NS] Then you can create one .txt per domain in the public/robots folder, which can be treated like a robots.txt.
+, but the change must be made in the corresponding server block, as NGINX does not use an .htaccess file.
+Then you can create one .txt per domain in the public/robots folder, which can be treated like a robots.txt.
 (You need to create the robots folder in the public folder) As an example:

 ~/public/robots/domain.tld.txt